Agriculture, Environment, and Biodiversity Division (AEB)

 - University of Montpellier

-- Institut Agro (National Institute of Higher Education for Agriculture, Food, and the Environment)/Montpellier SupAgro
+- Institut Agro (National Institute of Higher Education for Agriculture, Food, and the Environment) / Montpellier SupAgro

-Research structures
+Research organizations

 - Institute for Genetic Improvement and Adaptation of Mediterranean and Tropical Plants (AGAP Institute)